-Utah Medical Products (NASDAQ:UTMD) has had a great run on the share market with its stock up by a significant 44% over the last three months.
-Given that stock prices are usually aligned with a company's financial performance in the long-term, we decided to study its financial indicators more closely to see if they had a hand to play in the recent price move.
-Specifically, we decided to study Utah Medical Products' ROE in this article.
+Utah Medical Products (NASDAQ:UTMD) has had a great run on the share market with its stock up by a significant 6.6% over the last month.
+Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
+Particularly, we will be paying attention to Utah Medical Products' ROE today.

 ROE or return on equity is a useful tool to assess how effectively a company can generate returns on the investment it received from its shareholders.
 Put another way, it reveals the company's success at turning shareholder investments into profits.

 See our latest analysis for Utah Medical Products

 The formula for return on equity is:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Utah Medical Products is: